July 2017 Update

 In 2012, the congregation charged the Vestry with finding a commercial tenant for the portion of the property nearest Rising Sun Avenue, a busy commercial corridor.
 It was determined that this is the best way to preserve the church’s legacy for future generations.
 The tenants were informed and the process was started.

 In 2015, a potential tenant was identified; city and community meetings, along with detailed planning work, are in progress.
-In addition, the former sexton’s cottage is being renovated to serve as the future church office and multipurpose space.
+In addition, the former sexton’s cottage has been renovated to serve as the church office and multipurpose space.